DanMalop/Ascimg/README.md

                         A smaller value (e.g., 0.05) produces denser ASCII art.
                         This value is ignored if --width is used.
                         Default: 0.1
-  --width WIDTH, -w WIDTH
-                        Desired width of the ASCII output image.
-                        If specified, the image will be resized to this width and the aspect ratio will be maintained.
-Ignores --scale.
-  --chars CHARS, -c CHARS
-                        String of ASCII characters to use, ordered from darkest to lightest.
-                        Examples:
-                          '@%#*+=-:. '
-                          ' .:-=+*#%@' (if you want to invert the mapping, darkest = space)
-                        Default: @%#*+=-:.
   --output OUTPUT, -o OUTPUT
                         Path to the file where the ASCII art will be saved.
                         If not specified, it will be printed to the console.